-2009 The 14 Autocephalous Orthodox Churches establish the Assembly of Canonical Orthodox Bishops of North and Central America to allow the Orthodox Diaspora the authority to propose administrative structures for their respective regions.
+2009 The 14 Autocephalous Orthodox Churches replace SCOBA with the Assembly of Canonical Orthodox Bishops of North and Central America.
+While retaining the original mission of SCOBA, this assembly is meant to better mirror the canonical structure of the Pentarchy and grants the Orthodox Diaspora increased authority to propose administrative structures for their respective regions.